linrongbin16/fzfx.nvim/README.md

 > The `args` sub command can be omitted, for example `:FzfxFiles<CR>` is equivalent to `:FzfxFiles args<CR>`.
 >
 > To specify query text, for example `asdf`, you will have to type `:FzfxFiles args asdf<CR>`.
+>
+> The **visual select** variant is the only variant that works in visual mode, other variants work in normal mode.

 Below keys are binded by default: